Individual gaming employee licences

 - Apply using the application for liquor and gaming individual licences online form

-- Download application forms from the Australian Business Licence and Information Service (ABLIS) for
+- Download application forms from the Australian Business Licence and Information Service (ABLIS) for a:

 When applying for an approval or licence to work as an employee in the liquor or gaming industry, you will need to submit supporting documentation to the Office of Liquor and Gaming Regulation (OLGR) with your application.